ogusarenko/mke-docs/content/docs/configuration/kubernetes/kubelet.md

 The kubelet component runs on each node in a Kubernetes cluster, which serves as the primary administrative agent for each node, monitoring application servers and routing administrative requests to servers.
-You can configure kubelet for all cluster nodes through the `kubelet` section of the MKE configuration file, an example of which follows:
+You can configure kubelet for all cluster nodes through the `kubelet` section of the `mke4.yaml` configuration file, an example of which follows:

 ```yaml
 spec: